houen/jobify/README.md

 Run any method as a background job automatically.
 Works with both instance and class methods.

-### Why?
+## Why?
-I think we developers are not using background processing as much as we should / could.
+I think we as Rails developers are not using background processing as much as we could / should.

 I believe this is largely because of 3 things: